prashantvermaiiitb/react-ssr/README.md

 3. Using Router MiddleWare for the Project for decoupling of the routes used in the application
    1. For that create 'routes' folder and in that we have copies the routes from the server.
-   2. / will be the default route
+   2. '/' will be the default route
-   3. /users will be serving userList route
+   3. '/users' will be serving userList route
+   4. '/notfound' will be used for all the other routes not listed

 4. Using Axios for making the network calls and loading the data on the server side.
+   1. > npm install --save axios : for installing the AXIOS to make the request.
+   2.

 5.